EU adopts legal framework for Lebanon sanctions - statement | Law-Order

 EU adopts legal framework for Lebanon sanctions - statement

+The European Union said on Friday it had adopted a legal framework for a sanctions regime targeting Lebanese individuals and entities after a year of crisis that has left Lebanon facing financial collapse, hyperinflation and food and fuel shortages.
+In a statement it said the framework provided for the possibility of imposing sanctions on those responsible for undermining democracy or the rule of law in Lebanon.

-The European Union said on Friday it had adopted a legal framework for a sanctions regime targeting Lebanese individuals and entities.
+The European Union said on Friday it had adopted a legal framework for a sanctions regime targeting Lebanese individuals and entities after a year of crisis that has left Lebanon facing financial collapse, hyperinflation and food and fuel shortages.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)